Subject (Course): International Trade and Doing Business in Rwanda. Kigali

 - To develop a business plan for the Rwandan Market

-Sample of the subject - Doing Business in Rwanda:
+Sample of the subject - Foreign Trade and Doing Business in Rwanda:

 The Republic of Rwanda: the most densely populated African country.